QCHackers/tqec/USAGE.md

 # Usage

-How to use this tool.
+How to use `tqec` to build, scale and simulate error correction codes.

 ## Preconditions

+To run `tqec` you need to
-- Sketchup version 8
+- (Optional) Install SketchUp version 8, requires Windows.
+	This is used for building 3d modles of the computation you want to do.
-- Install Library, see
+- Install the `tqec` library, see the [readme](./README.md).

-## What do we want to do
+	`tqec` detects observables, scales up your error correction codes and runs the simulation by interfacing with [`stim`](https://github.com/quantumlib/stim).

+## Intended workflow

-Simulate an error correction do
+The simulation of an error correction code consists of the steps below.
+Steps 2 and 3 are automated by `tqec`

-1. Define the base model
+1. Define the base model with one of two ways
-a) Sketchup -> build a model -> export do `.dae` import using pycollada
+	- Sketchup:  build a model in SketchUp, export it to  a `.dae` file, and  import in `tqec` using pycollada.
-b) python -> build model
+	- Python: build model programatically in `tqec`

-2. Model should look like an abstrtact model
--> Need to find observables
+2. Convert the modeled instance to a generic model
+	- Find possible observables to investigate
+	- Generate a scalable computation

-3. Tranform this to a stim circuit
+3. Tranform the computatio to an executable stim circuit
-- build scalable version
+	- build scalable version of various sizes
 	- build scalable observables
 	- find detectors
-- create stim files
+	- create `stim` files

-4. Repeat for multiple different parameters
+4. Run the simulations, repeat for multiple different parameters and investigate interesting areas.

 ## Current state

+This section explains the current state of the above pipline.
+Currently no cli commands are exposed.

-### Dae Conversion
+### Model Definition

-Currently no cli command is exposed, has to be used directly.
-See `./notebooks/sketchup_demo.ipynb` for converting `.dae` to `Blockgrahps` and `ZXGraph`
+Conversion of sketchup models has to be done in code.
+See the [sketchup demo](./notebooks/sketchup_demo.ipynb) for converting `.dae` to `BlockGraph` and `ZXGraph` structures.

--
+Additionally, the above notebook also contains instructions how to programmatically define the model.

+### Conversion

+Observables can be found using `find_correlation_subgraphs()` on the defined models.
+Currently, there is no way to directly convert a 3d structure to mutliple layers of 2d computation.

 ### Scaling

-See `logical_qubit_memory_experiment`
+Automatic scaling can be achieved programatically, circuits can be executed through the `stim` python interface.
+For an example, refer to the [memory experiment](./notebooks/logical_qubit_memory_experiment.ipynb).

 ## Todos: